kolkhis/tech-notes/vim/misc_vim_notes.md

 into the Ex Command Line (for example, `:.,.+4!` for a 4-line paragraph).

+## Getting the ASCII Code of a Character
+You can also get the ASCII code of a character directly in VIM.
+To get the code of the character under the cursor in insert mode, you can type `ga` or the command `:as` for ASCII.

 ## Searching with :vimgrep or :vim
 To use `:vimgrep` (`:vim`)  to search for patterns across files
 in the current directory, use the syntax: